-6. Proof of identity and residency documents are provided (list of eligible documents can be viewed here)
+6. Proof of identity and residency documents are provided (found here)

 Non-residents from Prince Edward Island and Nova Scotia may exchange their licence Class for Class without being tested, supplying a medical or paying the fee provided they surrender their licence (and/or verified on Inter-provincial Record System).